 Traditionally, lemon zest or peel was thought to act as an appetizer or a good digestive.
 The scientific reasoning for this could be the high pectin (soluble fiber) content of lemon peel that relieves constipation and indigestion and increases bile secretion (28), (29).
 This may help in improving the digestive function.

 Studies suggest that lemon peel can help treat gallstones.
-The d-limonene in lemon peel – a solvent of cholesterol – has been found to dissolve gallstones dissolve cholesterol-containing gallstones (36), (37), (38).
+The d-limonene in lemon peel – a solvent of cholesterol – has been found to dissolve cholesterol-containing gallstones (36), (37), (38).
 Thus, under medical supervision, lemon peel has the potential to be used as an alternative to surgery for treating gallstones.

 10. May Improve Immunity

 The high concentrations of flavonoids and vitamin C in the lemon peel can boost your immunity (20).
-The major components of our body’s defense system consisting of white blood cells or B cells and T cells.
+The major components of our body’s defense system consist of white blood cells or B cells and T cells.
 In vitro studies have shown that vitamin C is essential in the development and proliferation of T cells or lymphocytes (39).

 Vitamin C is also present in neutrophils (a type of white blood cell) that helps in phagocytosis, a process by which the body’s immune cells engulf harmful or foreign cells such as toxins or bacteria and destroy them.
 Vitamin C is also essential in helping to reduce tissue damage (40).

 Lemon peel powder has been found to improve immunity in fish (41).
 The fish were fed lemon peel in a dehydrated form, which led to an increase in their immunoglobulins and peroxidase activity.
 Immunoglobulins are proteins that the immune system produces to bind against antigens or foreign substances.
-These complexes are then broken down safely by the body so the antigen does not harm the body (42).
+These complexes are then broken down safely by the body, so the antigen does not harm the body (42).

 A meta-study of data from 82 research studies found that consuming vitamin C helps reduce the symptoms of the common cold in both adults and children (43).
 Further experimental research can provide a definitive conclusion to how the compounds found in lemon peel boosts immunity.